 Teachers Talking (TT) is an introduction to ICT (Information and Communication Technology) for teachers in rural Africa.
 It is an inservice training course which ran for the first time in 2004 at Fantsuam Foundation.
 It has taken various forms over the years, and has also been presented in Kenya thanks to support from CoL (Commonwealth of Learning).

 Pamela McLean designed and presented the course at John Dada's request when local teachers started asking to become computer literate.
-It is particularly unusual for its involvement of a support group, which the teaches meet online.
-This gives a flavour of the Internet as the home of various world wide collaborative communities.
+It is particularly unusual for its involvement of a support group, which the teachers meet online.
+This gives a flavour of the Internet in its role as the home of various world wide collaborative communities.

 TT is based firmly in the realities of under-resourced schools in rural Africa.
 It is recognised that most of the course participants have few books in their schools, no electricity, and therefor little chance of using a computer in their classrooms.
 However their pupils need to know about computers, and be ready to use them if ever the chance presents itself.
 This is not just a matter of operating a computer, but of having a wider vision for the potential of digital technology, both for information processing and for communication.